TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Privacy Policy.md

 We collect various information about you

 We may collect your name, email address, postal address, phone number, cell phone number, or credit card number, for example.
 We may ask you for information to learn more about you, like your age or products you like.
+In a mobile environment, we might collect your location.
+We might look at how often you use the app and where you downloaded it.

 We use information as disclosed and described here